 Then, after college, life really comes in and grabs you by the ankles.
 First it shakes you upside down like a freckle-faced bully and makes sure it’s taken all your lunch money, and then it reminds you over and over that you’re probably not good enough to stake claim in yet another new place.
 Determination, you’ll find, is merely a coping mechanism — but you better develop it quickly before your heart breaks and the city swallows you whole.
 And you will.
 We all do.

 The funny thing about life is (says the girl who’s 25 and probably has yet to truly experience it) that just when you’ve more than gained your bearings and everything feels perfect, something will come along that shakes it all back up.
 Like when my mom recently told me she was leaving San Francisco and moving to Rhode Island.

 At my high school graduation I gave our closing speech.
 I felt so powerful and sure of myself as I looked out at the crowd of fellow students and our parents, even with that stupid hat on.
 “San Francisco,” I spoke into the podium’s microphone — clearly, slowly, because if it sounds too fast it probably is per my English teacher’s coaching — “will always be our home.
 The city lights will always be our lights.
 The hills will always be our hills, its bay will always be our bay.”

-I texted two of my best friends from San Francisco last night: “I’m going to write a story tomorrow, and I don’t want you guys to freak.”
-I wanted to tell them first before the internet did that my mom was moving and I didn’t know the next time I’d be home.
-“This will always be your home,” they both wrote me.
+I texted two of my best friends from San Francisco last night: “I’m posting a story tomorrow, and I don’t want you to freak out.”
+I wanted to tell them first before the Internet did that my mom was moving and I didn’t know the next time I’d be home.
+“This will still be be your home,” they both wrote me.
 “You can come back anytime.”
 And I will.
 But this year, as fate would have it, I’m finally spending Christmas in Rhode Island.

 Illustration by Charlotte Fassler